Easy homemade cut-out vegan gluten-free sugar cookies you can make for Christmas, Valentine’s Day, Easter, Halloween…they’re perfect for ANY occasion!

 The dough will be very soft and sticky, and you may think that something is wrong with it, this is how it's supposed to be, so no need to worry!

-Once the chilling time has passed, remove it from the refrigerator, unwrap and place the dough on a large piece of parchment paper.
+After it sat for a while, unwrap the dough and place it on a large piece of parchment paper.
 Place another piece of parchment paper on top and using a rolling pin, roll until the dough is ¼ of an inch thick.

 Cut into shapes, getting your shapes as close as possible to each other.
 Once done, use a spatula to transfer them to your baking sheet, then gather up the dough scraps, form them into a ball and repeat the rolling and cutting process.